a-random-lemurian/meow-protocol/README.md

 | 2 | Human, male
 | 3 | Human, female
 | 4 | Human, unspecified
+| 127 | Pokémon

 The human fields are intended for humans with the ability to replicate meows.
 Because cats have "high and bright voices" according to an unknown person consulted by the Meow Protocol authors, female voices are more adept at imitating meows.
 Because of this, humans have three specific animal numbers.

+Animal type 127 was added to the spec for an early Meow Protocol user who used the protocol to send the authors a Meow Protocol message for their favorite Pokémon.

 ### Breed